Charles Wells (gambler): Family and early life

-Charles De Ville Wells was born in Broxbourne, Hertfordshire on 20 April 1841.
-His father was Charles Jeremiah Wells (1799-1879), poet and lawyer, to whom John Keats once addressed a sonnet.
-His mother was Emily Jane Hill, the daughter of a Hertfordshire school teacher.
-When he was a few weeks old, the family moved from their home in Broxbourne, Hertfordshire, to France, where they lived initially at Quimper, and later at Marseille.
+Charles De Ville Wells was born in Broxbourne, Hertfordshire, on 20 April 1841.
+His father was Charles Jeremiah Wells (1799–1879), poet and lawyer, to whom John Keats once addressed a sonnet (To a Friend Who Sent Me Some Roses) His mother was Emily Jane Hill, the daughter of a Hertfordshire school teacher.
+When he was a few weeks old, the family relocated from their home in Broxbourne, Hertfordshire, to France, where they lived initially at Quimper, and later at Marseille.

 Career

-Wells found employment as an engineer at the shipyards and docks of Marseille in the 1860s.
-In 1868, he invented a device for regulating the speed of ships’ propellers and sold the patent for 5,000 francs (approximately five times his annual salary).
-In about 1879, he moved to Paris, where he persuaded members of the public to invest in a fraudulent scheme to build a railway at Berck-sur-Mer in Pas-de-Calais.
-He disappeared with his clients’ money and was convicted in his absence by a Paris court.
+Wells found employment as an engineer at the shipyards and docks of Marseille during the 1860s.
+In 1868, he invented a device for regulating the speed of ships' propellers and sold the patent for 5,000 francs (approximately five times his annual salary).
+In about 1879, he relocated to Paris, where he persuaded members of the public to invest in a fraudulent scheme to build a railway at Berck-sur-Mer in Pas-de-Calais.
+He disappeared with his clients' money and was convicted in his absence by a Paris court.
 He relocated to Britain, where, from 1885 onwards, he persuaded members of the public to invest in what he claimed were valuable inventions of his own devising.
 Although he promised substantial profits, there is no evidence that any of his backers ever received a return on their outlay.
-One lost almost £19,000 (equivalent to £1.9m today, allowing for inflation).
+One lost almost £19,000 (equivalent to £1.9m presently, allowing for inflation).

 Breaking the bank

-Wells visited the Monte Carlo Casino in late July to early August 1891, and again in November of that year.
+Wells visited the Monte Carlo Casino in late July to early August 1891, and again during November of that year.

 At the start of each day, every gaming table in the casino was funded with a cash reserve of 100,000 francs – known as "the bank".
 If a gambler won very large amounts, and this reserve was insufficient to pay the winnings, play at that table was suspended while extra funds were brought from the casino's vaults.
-In a ceremony devised by François Blanc, the former owner of the casino, a black cloth was laid over the table in question, and the successful player was said to have broken the bank.
+A ceremony was devised by François Blanc, the former owner of the casino: a black cloth was laid over the table in question, and the successful player was said to have broken the bank.
 After an interval, the table was re-opened and play continued.
 (François Blanc had died in 1877 and his son, Camille Blanc, was head of the casino at the time of Charles Wells' 1891 visits).

-Considerable speculation arose following Wells' achievements.
-Some newspapers dismissed his wins as a publicity stunt, but Wells claimed to have used an "infallible system" he had perfected.
-His past record as a fraudster, on the other hand, led many observers to believe that he had somehow found a way to cheat the casino.
-A further possibility, however, is that he was exceptionally lucky on these particular visits.
+Considerable speculation developed concerning Wells' achievements.
+Some newspapers dismissed his wins as a publicity stunt, but Wells claimed to have used an "infallible system" he had perfected, and his past record as a fraudster caused many observers to believe that he had somehow found a way to cheat the casino (another possibility being that he was simply exceptionally lucky on these particular visits).